Shellfish Safety Information

 - Scoop, bag, and trash your pet's waste.

-- Pump, don't dump!
-Use pumpout stations to dispose of boat sewage.
-Visit
+- Pump, don’t dump!
+Help protect Washington’s waterways by using designated pumpout stations to dispose of boat sewage.
+Visit the Pumpout Washington website for locations and information.

 Never Relocate Shells or Shellfish Without a Permit From WDFW!